-This Act does not provide for the apportionment of the income tax payable on the receipt of Income in Respect of a Decedent (IRD).
+This Act does not provide for the apportionment of the income tax payable on the receipt of

+Income in Respect of a Decedent (IRD).
 The current tax treatment of IRD causes serious problems and inequities, but these can only be cured by federal legislation.
 IRD is subjected to both federal estate taxes and income taxes.
-If no relief were provided, that would be unfair in that the IRD would have been reduced by the income tax payable thereon if it had been collected before the decedent's estate, and only the net amount remaining would have been subjected to estate taxation on the decedent's estate.
+If no relief were provided, that would be unfair in that the IRD would have been reduced by the income tax payable thereon if it had been collected before the decedent's death, and only the net amount remaining would have been subjected to estate taxation on the decedent's death.
 The federal tax law seeks to prevent an inequity from taking place by providing a deduction for income tax purposes for the amount of estate tax that is attributable to the IRD.
 The deduction is allowed against the income recognized when the IRD is collected.
 However, the deduction for the estate tax on IRD is an itemized deduction, and is subject to the overall limitation on itemized deductions imposed by § 68 of the Internal Revenue Code.
 Under § 68, when an individual's adjusted gross income exceeds a threshold amount, the individual's itemized deductions are reduced by an amount equal to 3% of the difference between the individual's adjusted gross income and the threshold amount.
 The maximum amount of reduction cannot exceed 80% of the total amount of the individual's itemized deductions.
 For the estate of an individual who had a large amount of IRD that constitutes a major portion of the decedent's estate, (for example, if the decedent had a large amount accumulated in a qualified deferred compensation plan), the personal representative will need to draw upon the IRD to pay the estate taxes.
 If the beneficiary of the IRD collects enough of it to pay the estate tax and turns that amount over to the personal representative, the beneficiary will incur a large amount of taxable income and thus a large amount of adjusted gross income.
 As much as 80% of the deduction for the IRD's share of the decedent's estate tax could be lost as a deduction because of the § 68 overall limitation.
 It is not feasible to solve this problem through the Act, but efforts should be made to encourage Congress to address this problem.
+While the Economic Growth and Tax Relief Reconciliation Act of 2001 phases out the overall limitation of § 68 over a 5-year period beginning in 2006, a sunset provision would reinstate that limitation for years after 2010.
+If the repeal of § 68 is made permanent by Congress, much of the problem surrounding IRD will be eliminated.